gvwilson/thirdbit/src/fiction/still-book/index.md

 withdrawn the next day, but always had candy in his pocket then too.

 When the city bells rang for nightfall, Still bought a final cup of oil to drink on her walk home.
-No, not home---she never let herself use that word.
+No, not home—she never let herself use that word.
 It was just where she slept, and where she kept her violin.
 Her steps always quickened as she got closer to the drainpipe.
 Climbing it now seemed as natural as going up a flight of stairs.
 She took her